dombarnes/IIS_iPad/README.md

 6. Add your own CSS to style.css

 ## Additional Info
-I use (http://twitter.github.io/bootstrap/)[Twitter Bootstrap] in my setup just for some added niceness.
+I use [Twitter Bootstrap](http://twitter.github.io/bootstrap/) in my setup just for some added niceness.
 Just follow their instructions to use.

 Then you just need to browse on your iPad to the server address and follow your own instructions.